 The ABCs of Non-Functional Testing

 So, what is non-functional testing?
+What are non-functional testing types?
 While buying a car, for example, you would check how smoothly the car runs, the comfort of the driving experience, do the internal functions operate as intended, the airbags deploy, etc. Non-functional testing would consider if the car performance is optimal, that it can handle the stress to go from 0 to 40Kmph fast enough, the security features kick in when needed, etc.

 Much in the same way, in software testing, functional testing calls for testing the applications against the business requirements and verifying that the software is fit for release.
 Non-functional testing checks the non-functional aspects of the software such as performance, usability, reliability, etc. It is explicitly designed to cover the aspects of testing that functional testing does not address.
 Non-functional testing validates the performance of the application, is focused on customer expectations, and concentrates on performance specifications and its influencers.

 So, what are the five kinds of non-functional testing that every application must go through?

 In a performance crazy world, it is mandatory to ensure that your application performance is never under par.
 For this, you need to be sure that your application is working smoothly and perfectly under expected workloads.
 Performance testing helps you assess if your application is capable of shouldering its performance-related tasks.
 It tests the application under different load conditions and checks the response times.
 It helps eliminate all performance bottlenecks from the application and ensures that the application meets client expectations when put to the test in the real world.
 Performance testing also measures the average response time of the application and identifies the areas and issues that impact the application performance.

 Load testing and stress testing are two very important testing areas to focus on to drive application performance.
 Load and volume testing test the application usage scenarios under various amounts of load.
 This test does not aim to break the system.
 It’s all about testing the application with the actual workload.